niiiiiil/simple-nn-rs/README.md

 # simple-nn-rs
-a simple neural network implementation in rust, use macro to derive layers
+a simple neural network implementation in rust, using macro to derive layers

 ## usage